Many woodworkers will agree with me that the sanding process is not the most favorite part of any woodworking project.

 However, it’s a very important and necessary part that largely affects the final appearance or looks of the project.
 Hence it cannot be skipped or overlooked even though we don’t look forward to doing it.

-Different surfaces requires different types of sander, depending on the size of the surface and amount of material that needs to be removed to arrive at the required finish.
+Different surfaces requires different types of sanders, depending on the size of the surface and amount of material that needs to be removed to arrive at the required finish.

 In some cases, we might need to remove or sand away a large part of the material, while in other instances, we may just need to remove a thin surface of the material we are sanding.
 Sometimes we just need to remove paint from a surface by sanding it away.